Chilean flamingo: Behavior

 Chilean flamingos are social birds which frequently communicate and live together in flocks that can reach tens of thousands of individuals.
 The flamingos communicate through vocalizations and body movements.
 Vocalizations are used for mid-flight communication and include honking, grunting, or howling goose-like calls.
 Each flamingo has a unique call and a flamingo can recognize the call of its offspring among thousands of other flamingos.
-Chilean flamingos can also communicate using preening behaviors.
+Chilean flamingos can also communicate using preening behavior.
 Each flamingo spends between 3.5 and 7 hours a day preening their feathers to keep them waterproof and capable of flight.

 Breeding

 Chilean flamingos live in large flocks in the wild and require crowded conditions to stimulate breeding.
-During breeding season, males and females display a variety of behaviors to attract mates, including head flagging—swiveling their heads from side-to-side in tandem—and wing salutes, where the wings are repeatedly opened and closed.
+During breeding season, males and females display a variety of behavior to attract mates, including head flagging—swiveling their heads from side-to-side in tandem—and wing salutes, where the wings are repeatedly opened and closed.
 Flamingos in general have a poor record of successful breeding because they will delay reproduction until the environmental conditions are favorable for breeding.

 Males and females co-operate in building a pillar-shaped mud nest, and both incubate the egg laid by the female, taking turns to sit on the egg.
 Upon hatching, the chicks have gray plumage; they do not gain the typical pink adult coloration for 2–3 years.
 Both male and female flamingos can produce a nutritious fluid from glands in their crop to feed their young.
 Due to their diet, this crop milk is crimson in color.